Death of Leah Betts: Death and inquest

 Betts died on the morning of 16 November 1995, five days after being admitted to hospital, when her life support machine was switched off.
 Her funeral took place on 1 December 1995 at Christ Church, Latchingdon.
-She was buried alongside her mother at St. Mary Magdalen church in Great Burstead, Essex.
+She was buried alongside her mother at St Mary Magdalen church in Great Burstead, Essex.
+Some of her organs were donated when she died.

 A subsequent inquest determined that her death was not directly caused by the consumption of ecstasy, but rather the result of the large quantity of water she had consumed.
-She apparently had been in observation of an advisory warning commonly given to ravers which stated drinking water would help her avoid dehydration as a result of continuous dancing.
+She apparently had read an advisory warning commonly given to ravers which stated drinking water would help her avoid dehydration as a result of continuous dancing.
 Leah had been at home with friends and had not been dancing, yet consumed about 7 l of water in less than 90 minutes.
 This resulted in water intoxication and hyponatremia, which in turn led to serious swelling of the brain, irreparably damaging it.

 However, the ecstasy tablet may have reduced her ability to urinate, exacerbating her hyponatremia; a symptom known as SIADH.
 At the inquest, it was stated by toxicologist John Henry, who had previously warned the public of the danger of MDMA causing death by dehydration, "If Leah had taken the drug alone, she might well have survived.
 If she had drunk the amount of water alone, she would have survived."